Catch These Fists: Music video

 The music video was shot on the Isle of Wight and directed by the band, it features references to Ti West, Cameron Crowe and the band's previous music video "Wet Dream".
 The music video features the same locations as previous Wet Leg music videos such as "Chaise Longue" and "Wet Dream".
 It features the members of the band running through a field.

 Live performance

-"Catch These Fists" was performed by Wet Leg on The Tonight Show Starring Jimmy Fallon.
+"Catch These Fists" was performed by Wet Leg on The Tonight Show Starring Jimmy Fallon and on the series premiere of Saturday Night Live UK.

+Critical reception

+Exclaim! ranked it as the 10th best song of 2025, describing it as a "pugilistic takedown of toxic masculinity" and praising its "pulsating bass line and catchy guitar riffs."
+Loudwire praised its "infectious energy and killer bass lines" and ranked it as one of the best rock and metal songs of 2025.